-- 1. A BDTE may collect personal information, either explicity (e.g. there is a Personterm in the RealEstateCoreontology84 and related terms in others), or implicitly, e.g. sensor data, which in the general case can be considered as pseudonymous (capable of being associated to an individual by combining with other information).
-For example, the classPrivate office in Bricks 1.2 schema85 points to BDTEs in which there could be an implicit association of rooms in offices to particular persons, which together with other information, e.g. presence control, may led to re-identification. - 2.
-The algorithmic decisions within the BDTE (that in many cases are linked to predictive actions) affect its users.
-Some may be self-evident, as the regulation of light and temperature, or the behavior of different equipment under particular circumstances.
-However, some others may be indirect, since those conditions may affect people behavior.
+- 1. A BDTE may collect personal information, either explicity (e.g. there is a Personterm in the 1.2 schema84 points to BDTEs in which there could be an implicit association of rooms in led to re-identification. - 2.
+The algorithmic decisions within the BDTE (that in many cases are linked to predictive may be indirect, since those conditions may affect people behavior.